 After Dallas, Larry Hagman and Linda Gray embarked on a tour of the U.S. and Europe in the play, Love Letters.
 Later, Larry directed several episodes of his friend Carroll O'Connor's show In The Heat of the Night.
 Hagman was diagnosed with cirrhosis of the liver in 1992, causing him to immediately stop drinking, but it would prove to be too late.
 He continued to work, appearing in the 1995 film, Nixon.
 Larry and Maj moved from Malibu to Ojai, into a beautiful home that they named "Heaven."
 Maj acted as general contractor and designer during the construction of the mountaintop home.

 Larry Hagman's health continued to deteriorate, becoming critical when a cancerous tumor was found in his liver.
 He was placed on the waiting list for a transplant.
 On August 23, 1995, Larry Hagman got his second chance at life when he received a new liver.
-It was in such bad condition he likely would have only lived only a few more weeks without the transplant.
+Larry's liver was in such bad condition he likely would have only lived only a few more weeks without the transplant.

 Fortunately, Larry recovered enough to appear in the 1996 TV movie Dallas: J.R.
 Returns.
 This was the second TV movie based on the hit show.
 Hagman had also briefly appeared in 1986's Dallas: The Early Years.